jimmyjoy43/Insight_project/README.md

 + `data`: an example set of images
 + `notebooks`: miscellaneous ipython notebooks
 + `web scrapers`: web scrapers for Reddit using BeautifulSoup, PushShift and the Python Reddit API
-+ `AlexNet`: AlexNet files and training data from iMaterialist 2018

 ## License
 Unless explicitly stated at the top of a file, all code is licensed under the MIT license.